Elizabeth Alex

 Elizabeth Alex is an American former news anchor who was the lead anchor for KSHB-TV ("41 Action News") in Kansas City, Missouri until 2013.
+She currently serves as Executive Director of University Relations at Kansas City University.

 Biography

 Alex is a native of the Kansas City area, growing up in Overland Park and graduating from Shawnee Mission West.
-Alex attended the University of Arkansas and worked in Fayetteville and Fort Smith, Arkansas, The Quad Cities and West Palm Beach, Florida before settling back in her hometown.
+Alex attended the University of Arkansas and worked in Fayetteville and Fort Smith, Arkansas, The Quad Cities and West Palm Beach, Florida, before settling back in her hometown.

 Alex has earned many journalism awards during the course of her career.
-They include awards for all around reporting, feature, investigative and 4 regional Emmys.
-Her honors include work on a six-month project into pollution at a former oil refinery in Sugar Creek.
+They include awards for all around reporting, feature, investigative and 5 regional Emmys.
+Her honors include an award for work on a six-month project into pollution at a former oil refinery in Sugar Creek.

 Alex has been named "Best Newscaster" by Pitch Weekly magazine and The Johnson County Squire.
 She has also been honored by the National Kidney Foundation and received a Humanitarian Award from Medical Missions Foundation.

-Alex spends much of her time involved with humanitarian causes around the world.
+Alex reaches the Kansas City University (KCU) audience directly through the KCU blog.
+She covers various campus initiatives including the KCU Student Run Clinic, and KCU's global outreach efforts, like the Global Health program's community clinic involvement.
+Additionally, Alex has published work for the United Aid Foundation and Medical Missions Foundation.

-She is on the board of directors for Medical Missions Foundation-a group that delivers free medical care to developing countries, Smile Again USA-an organization that helps provide reconstructive surgery to Pakistani women attacked with battery acid, and she personally sponsors and advocates for the health of a little girl from The Gaza Strip with serious medical needs.
-Alex is also an enthusiastic supporter of Operation Breakthrough Center for children in Kansas City, Heart to Heart, International aid organization and she organizes a food drive to benefit St. Therese Little Flower Food Pantry.
+Alex supports Operation Breakthrough Center for children in Kansas City, Heart to Heart International aid organization and she organizes a food drive to benefit St. Therese Little Flower Food Pantry.
 Alex has covered the war in Afghanistan, the tsunami in Sri Lanka, and the aftermath of Hurricane Katrina in New Orleans.

 Alex also shares a close bond with cancer patients and their families following the loss of her late husband, Brian to esophageal cancer.
 She has reported on, and often speaks about esophageal cancer, the fastest growing cancer in the United States.
 Alex and her family live in Kansas City.

 Alex left 41 Action News on February 27, 2013.
+After her time at the news station, she became the Community Outreach and Media Relations Director at Unbound].
+She now is Executive Director of University Relations at Kansas City University, a private medical school with its main campus in Kansas City, Missouri, and an additional campus in Joplin, Missouri.